DaintyJet/Heap-Overflow-Example/README.md

 ### Exploitation Part 2
 Before executing this we will need to ensure DEP is not enabled on the Windows system.
-1. Open a CMD prompt as an administrator
+1. Open a CMD prompt as an administrator.

 2. Run the following command and observe the output, if the output is a `1` or `3` then DEP is enabled and we should disable it on the system to prevent future issues.
     ```